Jose Altuve Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.
+- The Rangers pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers have a 4.18 team ERA that ranks 16th across all league pitching staffs.
+- The Rangers' 4.25 team ERA ranks 17th among all league pitching staffs.

-- Rangers pitchers combine to give up 164 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Rangers pitchers combine to rank 17th in baseball in home runs allowed (170 total, 1.2 per game).

-- In his most recent time out on Wednesday, July 19, the right-hander threw six scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his last time out on Saturday against the Minnesota Twins, the righty went six scoreless innings while surrendering one hit.

-- The 33-year-old has amassed an ERA of 2.69, with 8.1 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.